 The SLIC course is a practical course designed to develop and refine clinical skills.
 Feedback comes through a variety of sources, and in numerous ways, both formal and informal.
 The Site Director, preceptors, residents and other members of the health care team will be providing regular formative feedback to students to help them improve their skills.

-Students should also pro-actively seek out feedback, and be constantly reflecting, setting targets, and developing action plans for improvement and integration of feedback.
+Students should also pro-actively seek feedback, and be constantly reflecting, setting targets, and developing action plans for improvement and integration of feedback.
 Every interaction in this course is an opportunity for growth, and students are expected to thoughtfully reflect on feedback and use it constructively to improve their performance.

-Formative feedback will also be provided on a weekly basis by using EPA's (entrustable professional activities) and cumulatively using formative ITARs every 6 weeks.
+Formative feedback will also be provided on a weekly basis by using EPA's (Entrustable Professional Activities) and cumulatively using formative ITARs every 6 weeks.

-Summative feedback will be provided at the midterm (18 week) and end of rotation (40-42 week) with ITARs and through formal oral, written and OSCE exam.
+Summative feedback will be provided at the midterm (18 week) and end of rotation (40-42 week) with ITARs and through formal oral and written reports as well as the OSCE exam.